 7 Basic Credit Card Features

-Credit cards differ in the terms they offer, but most credit cards share some basic features.
-Understanding these features not only helps you choose a credit card, it also helps you use your credit car wisely once you have one.
+Credit cards differ in the terms they offer, but most credit cards have the same basic features.
+Understanding these basic credit card features makes it easier to choose the right credit card and use it wisely.

 Credit Card Type